ONSdigital/census-contact-centre-service/README.md

 ## End Point

-When running successfully version information can be obtained from the info endpoint
+When running successfully version information can be obtained from the info endpoint:

 * localhost:8171/info